 The first dish was 'Sakana', or fish course in English.
 It smells really good when i opened the lid.
 The grouper has a clean flavor and was succulent, while the tomato soup mixed with pickled olives was sour but absorbed all the umami flavors of the fish.
 Not bad.

 This aromatic dish was one of my favorite of the night.
 The seared shirako has a crispy surface on the cooked side, while it was mostly raw and creamy, the rich texture matches very well with the deep-fried gobo (burdock) on the top.
 Autumn truffle was sourced from Italy and was cubed rather than shaved.
 The gobo soup base was added once the dish was served.
 A really textural and delicious combination.

-Another highlight of the menu was the spaghetti, which was made in house and cooked al dante.
-The huge portion of the blue crab totally satisfied my crab craving, loved its juicy and sweet mear.
-Paired with Mimolette cheese to enhance the frangrance and flavor.
+Another highlight of the menu was the spaghetti, which was made in house and cooked al dente.
+The huge portion of the blue crab totally satisfied my crab craving.
+Paired with Mimolette cheese to enhance the fragrance and flavor.
 Well-done.

-Abaone with its liver sauce will never go wrong.
+Abalone with its liver sauce will never go wrong.
 The abalone itself was tender and crunchy, the liver sauce was rich but could be deeper in flavor.
-The cabbage was also from Hokkaido and served raw, it was surprindly sweet the crunchy.
+The cabbage was also from Hokkaido and served raw, it was surprisingly sweet the crunchy.
 Not bad.